JakeTrock/CleanConnect/README.md

 ### future
 * add email notifications of errors
+* OR
+* add frontend issues panel that shows errors as they happen
 * pre-cache qrcode urls
 * inventory system
 * wireframe floorplans with color status